 Is Physical Dependence on Alcohol the Same Thing As Having an Addiction?

 In the United States, the American Psychiatric Association (APA) provides the criteria that are used to diagnose substance use disorders like an alcohol use disorder.
 The development of physical dependence on alcohol is not necessarily considered to be the same thing as having an addiction because a person can be diagnosed with an alcohol use disorder and not display withdrawal symptoms.

 The development of tolerance and withdrawal can be symptoms that an individual has an alcohol use disorder, but they are neither necessary nor sufficient for this diagnosis.

-In addition, many sources refer to withdrawal syndromes as discontinuation syndromes, indicating that the symptoms occur with a person stops use of the substance.
+In addition, many sources refer to withdrawal syndromes as discontinuation syndromes, indicating that the symptoms occur when a person stops use of the substance.
 Whenever the term alcohol discontinuation syndrome is mentioned in an article, research journal, or another source, the term refers to withdrawal from alcohol.

 Older research indicates that withdrawal from alcohol can be divided into two categories: a mild alcohol withdrawal syndrome and a moderate-to-severe alcohol withdrawal syndrome.
 Unfortunately, there is actually no way to predict with certainty who will develop either syndrome.

 Some individuals who are diagnosed with a mild alcohol use disorder according to APA standards may actually display symptoms that would be associated with severe alcohol withdrawal, whereas others who have very severe alcohol use disorders may only display mild withdrawal symptoms.

 There may be some other factors that can contribute to the severity of an individual’s withdrawal from alcohol, such as:

 - A person’s genetic makeup

 - The frequency and amount of alcohol a person drinks